IT’S A BEST BUY BECAUSE:

 The 3rd-row seating is tight, and the 2nd row is not outstanding for space or comfort either.

 The MDX is Acura’s 7-passenger crossover SUV, and it’s been a consistent best seller for the brand since its introduction in 2001.
-The 2014 model’s trim-level designations mostly carry over from the 2013 edition.
-They ascend through entry-level Base, volume Technology, more-feature-rich Technology with Entertainment, and top-line Advance Entertainment.
-Base versions retain a fairly high level of standard equipment, including leather upholstery, heated power front seats, power liftgate, sunroof, and rearview camera.
-Keyless entry with pushbutton engine start and LED headlights are newly standard.
-The new MDX is one of the lightest vehicles in its segment, checking in at a couple hundred pounds less than some 2-row, 5-passenger crossovers, including the Lexus RX and Cadillac SRX.
+Trim levels ascend through entry-level Base, volume Technology, more feature-rich Technology with Entertainment, and top-line Advance Entertainment.
+Base versions have a fairly high level of standard equipment, including leather upholstery, heated power front seats, power liftgate, sunroof, and rearview camera.
+Keyless entry with pushbutton engine start and LED headlights are standard.
+The MDX is one of the lightest vehicles in its segment, checking in at a couple hundred pounds less than some 2-row, 5-passenger crossovers, including the Lexus RX and Cadillac SRX.

-The 2014 MDX’s projected fuel economy of 20 city/28 highway with front drive and 18/27 with AWD are vastly improved over the outgoing models’ 16/21 scores.
+The EPA rates the MDX at 20 city/28 highway with front drive and 18/27 with AWD.
 In Consumer Guide® testing, we averaged 19.0 mpg in an AWD model.
 Acura recommends premium-grade gasoline.

 The 2014 MDX drives and handles exceptionally well and boasts a quiet, refined cabin that has pretty much everything you need and nothing you don’t.
-Rear-seat room and comfort are not exceptional, despite the redesigned models’ longer wheelbase and overall length.
-Further, the control interface still has a couple usability issues, but the design is much improved over the outgoing MDX.
-Still, this Acura deserves a top spot on your shopping list, especially since you can buy one with front-wheel drive.
+Rear-seat room and comfort are not exceptional, and the control interface has a couple usability issues.
+Still, this Acura deserves a top spot on your shopping list.
+The top-line Advance Entertainment version is a bit pricey for what it offers, but the Base and Technology models deliver lots of safety, convenience, and luxury features at reasonable-for-the-class prices.

 |DRIVE WHEELS||Front or All-Wheel Drive|